-The Dickinson County Conservation District will accept applications for cost-share funds beginning April 15 of each year for the following practices: diversion, grassed waterway, subsurface drain, terrace, underground outlet, water & sediment control basin, septic system upgrades, plugging abandoned water wells, and soil testing.
-The sign-up will end May 15 for the cost-share award year beginning July 1.
-However, applications are accepted and considered for cost-share financial assistance throughout the year, dependent upon availability of funds remaining.
+The Dickinson County Conservation District accepts applications for cost-share funds throughout the year for the following practices: diversion, grassed waterway, subsurface drain, terrace, underground outlet, water & sediment control basin, septic system upgrades, plugging abandoned water wells, and soil testing.
+The cost-share sign-up will end April 30 for the cost-share award year beginning July 1 and all applications received or unfunded will be ranked and considered for funding.

 All applications will be prioritized according to the threat to water quality, and must meet the following eligibility requirements: